oceanprotocol-archive/dev-ocean/doc/architecture/secret-store.md

 - Requires the usage of the Parity EVM Secret Store API existing in the Parity Ethereum clients
 - Requires the usage of the Parity Secret Store API.
 This software is part of the Parity Ethereum client
 - It's based in the usage of a permissioned Secret Store cluster.
 This cluster would be deployed/governed by the Ocean Protocol Foundation at network launch as part of the base Ocean core capabilities.
 Additional parties (user/companies/organizations) could be added as members to decentralize the responsibility of running this infrastructure.
+- Publishers and Consumers could use their own Parity Secret Store cluster.
+The cluster to use is part of the Squid configuration used by the different users of Ocean.

 ![High-Level Architecture using Secret Store](img/secret-store-high-level.png)